Spread complexity as classical dilaton solutions: A few basics

 and it has been demonstrated that the Krylov basis minimises the complexity of the time-evolved reference state for cost functions of the form (\ref{spreadCost}) \cite{Balasubramanian:2022tpr}. \\ \\ With the basis fixed $|B_n\rangle = |K_n\rangle$ one now needs to fix the coefficients $c_n$ in the cost function (\ref{spreadCost}).
 A popular choice is simply $c_n =n$ so that the spread complexity of a target state $|\phi_t \rangle$ in the Krylov basis is defined as

 which is the expectation value of the Krylov complexity operator with respect to the target state

 The Lanczos algorithm allows one (at least in principle) to compute spread complexity for an arbitrary choice of Hamiltonian and reference state.
-In this paper we will be interested in the case where the Hamiltonian is the element of some symmetry algebra.
-In such cases a natural question arises: Since the accessible target states are now closely related to symmetry group elements, do any precise relations between Nielsen complexity and spread complexity exist?
+In this paper we will be interested in the case where the Hamiltonian is the element of some symmetry algebra. \\ \\ In these special cases, the Krylov subspace can be represented as a one-dimensional subspace on the manifold of target states of the Nielsen complexity for the same symmetry group.
+Indeed, the Krylov subspace generated by the Hamiltonian on any choice of reference state on the manifold may be represented in a similar way.
+It thus follows that the manifold of accessible target states associated with the symmetry group is a natural setting for both notions of complexity.
+This brings in the necessary perspective to briefly review the \emph{geometric reformulation} of quantum mechanics in the next subsection.